Personal Chef Secrets: Cured Salmon Rolls

 1 Piping Bag

-Okay, so pick the dill removing the stems and chop them up so that they are easily spread onto the salmon.
+Okay, so pick the dill, remove the stems, and chop them up so they easily spread on the salmon.
 Do the same with capers and keep them in small containers while you prepare the rest of the filling components.

-When it comes to the pickled red onions, here is a simple recipe that you can use for pickled red onions.
-To pickle the red onions first small dice the red onions.
-Using a 1:1 ratio of water to vinegar, for 1 red onion you need 1 cup of water and 1 cup of vinegar, heat the liquid in a small pot.
+When it comes to pickled red onions, this is a simple recipe that you can use.
+To pickle the red onions first, dice the red onions.
+Using a 1:1 ratio of water to vinegar, for 1 red onion, you need 1 cup of water and 1 cup of vinegar.
+Heat the liquid in a small pot.
 You can add salt and sugar to your liking and start creating your own flavor profiles.
-Once the liquid is about to boil, and the salt and the sugar are dissolved you can place the onions in the liquid.
+Once the liquid is about to boil and the salt and the sugar are dissolved, you can place the onions in the liquid.
 Transfer to a container and place in the fridge to cool.
 They will be ready in an hour.

-For the lemon segments, take a lemon and using a sharp knife slice off the top and bottom then cut the rind off exposing the flesh below.
-You can then take the knife and cut out the segments of flesh avoiding any seeds, pulp, or membrane holding the flesh in place.
+If you want to impress your guests, try this unique recipe tip where you cook for salmon enthusiasts and people who love fish, use these lemon segments.
+For the lemon segments, take a lemon and, using a sharp knife, slice off the top and bottom, then cut the rind off, exposing the flesh below.
+You can then take the knife and cut out the flesh segments, avoiding any seeds, pulp, or membrane holding the flesh in place.
 Then chop these little segments into small pieces.

-Pick out your favorite cream cheese and dijon mustard.
-This is a really simple recipe, but make sure the cream cheese is at room temperature or warm.
-Simply mix the two together.
-If you want some extra credit points to add a tsp of salt and a tablespoon of champagne vinegar.
+Pick out your favorite cream cheese and Dijon mustard.
+The cream cheese part is a simple recipe, but make sure the cream cheese is at room temperature or warm.
+Mix the two together.
+If you want some extra tips, add a tsp of salt and a tablespoon of champagne vinegar.
 Place it in a piping bag.
-But if you don’t have a piping bag don’t worry.
-You can keep it in a small container and using a spatula can be easily spread onto the salmon, just be sure that the cream cheese is at room temperature.
+But if you don’t have a piping bag, don’t worry.
+You can keep it in a small container, and the cream cheese can be easily spread onto the salmon using a spatula.
+Just be sure that the cream cheese is at room temperature.

-To make the roll the first thing you want to do is put down multiple sheets of plastic wrap so that the roll will be sturdy.
-After the plastic wrap is laid out, place the salmon onto the plastic into the closest thing that represents a rectangle.
+To make the roll, you first want to put down multiple sheets of plastic wrap so that the roll will be sturdy.
+After the plastic wrap is laid out, place the salmon onto the plastic into the closest thing representing a rectangle.
 You can overlap any pieces while using small pieces to cover up any holes.
-Once this is complete flatten the salmon so that it is even.
-I used a tray and parchment paper but you can use more plastic wrap and anything with a flat bottom.
+Once this is complete, flatten the salmon so that it is even.
+Frank used a tray and parchment paper, but you can use more plastic wrap and anything with a flat bottom.

-You can then spread a thin layer of cream cheese leaving about a half-inch of space around the edge.
-There is a good possibility you will not need all of the cream cheese so try not to overdo it or you will have a hard time rolling it up.
+You can then spread a thin layer of cream cheese, leaving about a half-inch of space around the edge.
+You may not need all the cream cheese, so try to use it sparingly, or you will have difficulty rolling it up.
 Add the rest of the ingredients evenly on top of the cream cheese.

-We can now start rolling.
-Using the plastic wrap, slowly fold the salmon on top of each other keeping the salmon very tight as you roll each part.
-Once you get the roll completed twist one end very tight and tie it off and repeat on the other side.
-For this, I took plastic wrap and stretched it out to make little ropes to tie each end off.
+You can now start rolling.
+Using the plastic wrap, slowly fold the salmon on top of each other, keeping the salmon very tight as you roll each part.
+Once you complete the roll, twist one end very tight, tie it off, and repeat on the other side.
+Frank took plastic wrap and stretched it out to make little ropes to tie each end off.
 Set in the freezer for one hour or until the salmon roll is about half frozen and very firm.
 You can then slice the salmon into 3/4″ rounds.
 Unwrap it from the plastic and place it on a tray.

-You can simply garnish the top with the same ingredients that you used for the filling.
-However, if you want to mix it up you can use various garnishes based on items and ingredients you like!
-To make the fried capers in this video simply drain capers, dry them with a paper towel and fry in a small pot with neutral oil at 350 F until all the water bubbles have receded.
+You can garnish the top with the same ingredients used for the filling.
+However, if you want to mix it up, you can use various garnishes based on items and ingredients you like!
+To make the fried capers, drain capers, dry them with a paper towel, and fry them in a small pot with neutral oil at 350 F until all the water bubbles have receded.
 Place the fried capers on a paper towel to soak up any remaining oil.
 You are now ready to garnish the dish.
 Garnish the dish on a tray so that when you plate it, the plate stays nice and clean.